abcordova/OsmiumMine.Core/README.md

 ### Extensions

+OsmiumMine extensions are available in the AlphaOsmium edition, but not in the standalone edition.

 AlphaOsmium DbSync extends OsmiumMine by providing a real-time, event-driven data synchronization API, with support for both online and offline transactions.

+- Evented data streaming
+- Offline caching and synchronization

 ## License